Thdegraaff/WooW/_site/structure.md

-# Workshop on Open Workflows (WooW)
+% Workshop on Open Workflows

-## Introduction (30 min.)

-### Contents
+% (WooW)
+% Dani Arribas-Bel & Thomas De Graaff

+# Outline

-1. Introduction: Why discuss this and why this workshop
+- Introduction: Why discuss this and why this workshop
-2. Tools for (open) workflows (Examples)
+- Tools for (open) workflows (Examples)

-  1. Editing
+    * Editing
-  2. Writing
+    * Writing
-  3. Analysing
+    * Analysing
-  4. Saving
+    * Saving

-3. Conclusion
+- Conclusion

+# Intro

+#

-### Why this workshop?
+## *Why* this workshop?

-* Interest in workflow tools
+- Interest in workflow tools
-* Increasing need for openness & transparancy
+- Increasing need for openness & transparancy

     * from journals, universities and government
     * increase in cooperation (over wider distances)
     * access to your own files

-* In the *social sciences* few attention to what tools to use (and why)
+- In the *social sciences* few attention to what tools to use (and why)

-### What is an open workflow?
+# Workflow

+## Open?

 * Workflow:
   *Progression of steps (tasks, events, interactions) that comprise a work process, involve two or more persons, and create or add value to the organization's activities* ([BusinessDictionary](http://www.businessdictionary.com/definition/workflow.html))

 * Open workflow: One that enhances *transparency*, *collaboration* and *reproducibility*

-### Workflow: Empirical cycle
+## Empirical cycle
 * Read other papers
 * Think of a brilliant idea
 * Do:
     1. Collect data
     2. Transform data
     3. Analyze data
     4. Write up results
     5. Present results
-  6. Go back to i. until satisfied
+    6. Go back to 1. until satisfied
 * Send paper to journal and go back once again to i. until referees satisfied
 * And... documenting throughout the entire process!!!

-### Workflow: Theoretical cycle
+## Theoretical cycle
 * Read other papers
 * Think of a brilliant idea
 * Do:
     1. State assumptions
     2. Model (simulate)
     3. Analyze model outcome
     4. Write up results
     5. Present results
     6. Go back to i. until satisfied
 * Send paper to journal and go back once again to i. until referees satisfied
 * And... documenting throughout the entire process!!!

-### Why should a workflow be open?
+## Why should it be open?

 * Open Science
 * Reproducibility